SommAid/20EECE3093C-24SS.github.io/_sources/graded_artifacts/course_project/course_project.md

 ## Recommendations

-Here are some strongly advised recommendations that you should consider following closely.
-Although you have the option to overlook these suggestions, doing so could likely result in a lower grade due to insufficient evidence for meeting all reporting requirements.
+Although you have the option to overlook the following recommendation, doing so could result in a lower grade due to insufficient evidence for meeting all reporting requirements.

 1. Opt for an active project with numerous contributors.
 You can gauge activity levels using GitHub's statistics for comparison across different projects.
 2. Avoid tasks limited to implementing an algorithm or data structure.
 Such tasks may not provide ample evidence of your proficiency in requirements elicitation, code comprehension, and dependent coding within an extensive codebase not authored by you, as the requirements for algorithms are often too straightforward.